bao-tg/Cryptography-Lab4/readme.md

 # Introduction

-This is the lab 4, web attacks, for the course Cryptography, at VinUniversity, Spring 25.
+This is the lab 4, web attacks, for the course Cyber Security, at VinUniversity, Spring 25.

 The [report](Lab4%20-%20Lab.pdf).